Warriors-Haven-Gaming/WHFramework/README.md

 ## How do I play?

-For most players, you can play by subscribing to our [Steam Workshop] mod and loading Warriors Haven Framework in the Arma 3 Launcher.
+For most players, you should subscribe to our [Steam Workshop] mod and load Warriors Haven Framework in the Arma 3 Launcher.

 After loading the mod, you can start the gamemode from Scenarios in the main menu, or host it by going to Server Browser > Host Server and selecting Warriors Haven Framework from the appropriate map.
 Beware that if you play the SP version from the Scenarios menu, you will not be able to respawn when you die and will have to restart the mission each time.
-As such, we recommend hosting it as a LAN server.

 For dedicated server hosters, you can also host the gamemode directly from the mission files on our [Releases] page.
 This allows players to join without